 SF6 Inter-Comparison Experiment (SICE)

-METAS participated in the SF6 Inter-Comparison Experiment (SICE) organised by KMA, Korea Meteorological Administration, World Calibration Centre for SF6 for the GAW (Global Atmosphere Watch) network.
+METAS participated in the SF6 Inter-Comparison Experiment (SICE) organised by KMA, Korea Meteorological Administration, World Calibration Centre for SF6 for the Global Atmosphere Watch (GAW) network.
 This intercomparison exercise took place from April 2016 to February 2017.
 For this, METAS prepared two SI-traceable mixtures for SF6 in synthetic air at 8 pmol/mol and 10 pmol/mol.
 The mixtures were stored in SilcoNert2000-coated stainless steel canisters.
 The comparison of METAS standards with the travelling cylinders was done by Empa by measurement on their Medusa-GC-MS. The report of this intercomparison is now available here.

 Production of the first SI-traceable reference scales for CFC-13, HFC-1234yf and HCFC-132b

 The work done by the Gas laboratory at METAS and the Group for Climate Gases at Empa led to the realisation of SI-traceable suites of reference gas mixtures (or primary calibration scale) for SF6, HFC-125, HFC-1234yf, HCFC-132b and CFC-13.
 Mixtures were prepared in synthetic air, filled in 11 cylinders at slightly varying molar fractions.
 The prepared suite was designed in order to combine the advantages of SI-traceable reference gas mixture preparation with a calibration scale system for its use as anchor by a monitoring network.
 Comparison to other available calibration scales demonstrated the concordance of the different primary standards, within stated uncertainties.